-'I Speak To Everybody Who Is Even Remotely Like Me': Eminem on 'Revival'
+Eminem on 'Revival': 'I Speak To Everybody'

 Well, we had been in talks with some people at BET.
 The original plan was to go there and perform it live, as it was happening — [but] the question was brought up about people in the crowds with cell phones, would it leak out before anything was in its proper context or whatever.
 I kinda knew what I wanted to say, but then the plan got switched around once everyone was worried about that, so we filmed here in Detroit.
 The whole concept of the video, the way it was shot, was kind of a take on Public Enemy's "You're Gonna Get Yours," the single cover.
 But to me, that was one element of what I have to say about him.
 It was more to get his attention, to see if he would say something back, and then I got some ideas.

 Did it feel risky to you?
-I ask that because, in 2016, Michigan was supposed to be part of that "blue wall", the safe area for Democrats, but then it went for Trump.
-It was close — 47.6% to 47.3% — but Michigan went for Trump.
+I ask that because, in 2016, Michigan was supposed to be part of that "blue wall," the safe area for Democrats, but then it went for Trump.
+It was close — 47.6 percent to 47.3 percent — but Michigan went for Trump.
 And I know the people of that state are very important to you.
 A lot of fans, I think, particularly some of your white fans, feel that you speak for them and to them.
-And you made it very clear, 'If you're on the fence, I'm telling you which side to use.'
+And you made it very clear, "If you're on the fence, I'm telling you which side to use."
 Does it feel like you're walking out on a limb?
 Or does it feel like this is where the community is, so this is where you need to be.

 First of all, for anyone who thinks I speak for them, it doesn't matter what nationality — I speak to everybody.
 I speak to everybody who is even remotely like me.
 So, to me, it's not a black or white thing.
 It's just me saying where I stand, regardless of whatever the risk is.
-To me, it was more important to say what I need to say and whoever is riding with me, cool.
+To me, it was more important to say what I need to say, and whoever is riding with me, cool.
 And whoever's not is just not!
 I don't know, man.

 At the end of the day, if all is said and done and I can help change some minds or try and open up some eyes and make people realize that this guy is not doing what he said he was going to do for you ...
 The people who voted for him maybe thought what I thought in the beginning.
 And then they were willing to just look past every other thing that he's talking about, because Trump talks a good one.
 But if you're not one to go fact-check if what he's saying is true when he throws all these statistics out — "Unemployment's been down and it's the lowest in history and the stock markets are ..."
 Like, if you're not willing to fact-check, you might just believe it.
 And then he's telling you anything that is remotely anti-Trump is fake news.
 Anything that's good for him is the real news.
 There's this alternate reality that he's created for himself and the people that still follow him.
 So, my goal is to hopefully change some minds, or just say "Screw it," because if that person didn't like me to begin with, I don't know if I'm going to gain a fan.